pachterlab/colosseum/README.md

   <li> If the dispenser arm does not rotate with the tube rack, it means that the follower on the arm is not correctly touching the grooves of the tube rack.
   <li> Make sure to pull the motor away from the rotary shaft as much as possible so that the pulley belt is taut.
 </ul>

+## If you want to contribute to colosseum, feel free to write on the Discussions page on this repo!